dankennedy/configtryout/README.md

-# SQL Configuration Source
+# Additional Configuration Sources

-This is a spike to test using a SQL based IConfiguration source which can be used to replace our current, attribute based config set up
+This is a spike to test using a SQL based IConfiguration source and one based on JSON files located on Azure.

+## SQL Configuration Source

-## Features
+### Features

 - It can refresh at a predefined interval
 - Supports nested complex types